Top of the page

-Grieving stresses the body, weakens the immune system, and in general makes us more prone to illness, aches, and pains.
 People who have chronic medical conditions may have a recurrence or their symptoms may get worse when they are grieving.
 Adults who lose a loved one sometimes develop new health problems.
-Children can also have stress-induced physical problems while grieving, despite their youth and apparent resilience.
+Children can also have stress-induced physical problems while grieving.

 People who experience a traumatic loss are at risk for post-traumatic stress disorder (PTSD).
-PTSD is an intense emotional and psychological response to a very disturbing or traumatic event, such as a sexual assault (rape), assault, natural disaster, severe injury, war, torture, or death.
-You can develop PTSD symptoms immediately following such an event.
+PTSD is an intense emotional and psychological response to a very disturbing or traumatic event, such as a sexual assault (rape), assault, natural disaster, car crash, war, torture, or death.
+You can develop PTSD symptoms right after such an event.
 Or PTSD may develop months or even years later.

-Counselling and medicines (such as antidepressants and antianxiety medicines) can be helpful for people who have post-traumatic stress disorder.
+Counselling and medicines can be helpful for people who have PTSD.

-Complicated grief is different from post-traumatic stress disorder (PTSD).
+Prolonged grief is different from post-traumatic stress disorder (PTSD).
 With PTSD, a person is anxious and fearful that the traumatic event that caused the loss will occur again.
-In complicated grief, anxiety results because the person is searching and yearning for his or her loved one.
+In prolonged grief, anxiety results because the person is searching and yearning for their loved one.

-If you or someone you know has symptoms of complicated grief, seek help from a professional counsellor specializing in grief counselling.
+If you or someone you know has symptoms of prolonged grief, seek help from a doctor or professional counsellor specializing in grief counselling.

 To learn more about Healthwise, visit Healthwise.org.